sehan001/Java_Practice/README.md

-All Java coded that I practiced
+All Java codes that I practiced